• Home

 Looking for something a bit different?
 Reykjavík could be the answer.
 Home to only 200,000, this small capital city is perfect for people looking for a bit more peace and quiet.

-Spend your time off exploring glacial pools, seeing the Northern Lights and hitting the bars in the Laugavegur district.
+Spend your time off exploring glacial pools, seeing the Northern Lights, and hitting the bars in the Laugavegur district.
 Iceland offers a six-month remote work visa, and internet speeds in the city are suitable for telecommuters.

 7. Quebec City, Canada

-Quebec City has a low cost of living and a city centre that looks like something out of a fairy-tale.
+Quebec City has a low cost of living and a city center that looks like something out of a fairy-tale.
 Access to quality healthcare is another bonus, and you’ll be in easy reach of a beautiful national park if you’re someone who likes green spaces.

 Just don’t forget about the language barrier – brush up on your French before you go.